wasilahmad/crwn-clothing/README.md

 ## What You'll Learn
+-   Basics of reacts
+-   Nested components
--   React-redux
+-   HOC Comonents
--   Middleware
+-   Routing
--   redux-thunk
+-   Use of middleware
+-   Firebase authentication and fetching data from firebase
+-   Integration of Stripe Payment